sandangl/eustachian_monument/README.md

 > To use CUDA with a compatible GPU, you need to install torch as shown [here](https://pytorch.org/get-started/locally/).
 > Then add this single line inside `requirements.txt` (except for the substring 'pip3 install').
 >
-> However, if using CUDA is not an option, you can make inference using CPU instead, by changing the [following line]() into:
+> However, if using CUDA is not an option, you can make inference using the CPU instead, by changing the [following line](image_reconstruction_pipeline.ipynb) into:
 > ```python
 > pipeline.to("cpu")
 > ```